aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 Foreign Keys
 -------------

-..
-MC: very helpful information but don't people working with databases already know this ?
-I feel we don't need to go into this detail as it isn't AIMMS specific

-The relations mentioned in the previous section are examples of consistency relations in a database.
+The relations mentioned in the previous section are examples of consistent relations in a database.

-..
-MC: should it be consistent relations ?

 It is important that such relations between tables are maintained.
 For instance, if there is a ``CustomerId`` or a ``ProductId`` in the table ``Orders`` that is not in the table ``Customers`` or in the table ``Products`` respectively, then we will not be able to fulfill that order because we do not know where to deliver, or what to deliver!